The Royal Mile, the heart of the Old Town

 Continue down to Canongate to see many free museums, including the Museum of Childhood, Museum of Edinburgh, and the People’s Story.

-You can also visit the John Knox House, Canongate Kirk, Our Dynamic Earth, and the new Scottish Parliament building, before finishing at Holyrood Palace.
+You can also visit John Knox House, Canongate Kirk, Our Dynamic Earth, and the Scottish Parliament building, before finishing at Holyrood Palace.

 Hidden streets & secrets